Table Features

 This can be helpful if you want to create different Saved views using different column layouts.

-For example: this allows you to switch between different column layouts on the same board which can be used for different teams or projects.
+For example: this allows you to switch between different column layouts on the same board, which can be used for different teams or projects.

-Resize and Arrange the columns
+Resize and arrange the columns

 You can narrow or widen a table column by clicking the right-hand-side border of its column cell and dragging it horizontally to adjust it.